keberso/aws-eks-workshop/8-cicd_codepipeline/README.md

     ![role-4](./images/role-4.png)

-5. Type "n" to not recive product updates and annoucements and select "Continue"
+5. Type "n" to not recieve product updates and annoucements and select "Continue"

     ![role-5](./images/role-5.png)